nishithpandey/NanoRaft/site-src/src/docs/tutorial-building-an-atomic-register.md

 can contain large state, and it may take some time until the new Raft node catches up with the leader.
 Because of this, increasing the majority quorum size may cause availability gaps if failures occur before the new Raft node catches up.
-To prevent this, MicroRaft offers another membership change mode, `MembershipChangeMode.ADD_LEARNER`, to add new Raft nodes.
+To prevent this, NanoRaft offers another membership change mode, `MembershipChangeMode.ADD_LEARNER`, to add new Raft nodes.
 With this mode, the new Raft node is added with the _learner_ role.
 Learner Raft nodes are excluded in majority calculations, hence adding a new learner Raft node to the Raft